ifaridi79/devops-challenge/README.md

         }
         ]

 3. Create a role base access control for Terraform.
-And configure that in Terraform infrastructure file terraform.tfvars:
+And configure that in Terraform infrastructure file terraform.tfvars for local:

         az ad sp create-for-rbac --skip-assignment